What is your surgical risk?

 https://www.dreamstime.com/photos-images/signing-consent.html

-The term informed consent is now well established and implies that the patient, the receiver of treatment, understands the impact and risk as well as the benefits from a specific intervention.
+The term informed consent is now well established and implies that the patient, the treatment receiver, understands the impact and risk and benefits of a specific intervention.

 ‘Yes you can!’, I reply, trying to disabuse them of the fact they could be made worse.

-The problem comes when as a surgeon you know you can help a patient improve and there is a high chance they will be much better, but you also know you have to almost put them off.
+The problem comes when, as a surgeon, you know you can help a patient improve, and there is a high chance they will be much better, but you also know you have almost to put them off.
 This is almost contradictory behaviour.
-Up until the late eighties, the USA led the way in suing health professionals.
+Until the late eighties, the USA led the way in suing health professionals.
 Tests were extended to leave no stone unturned and added to the cost of medical treatment.
-After 1990 my colleagues and I became more aware of the dangers associated with falling an easy prey.
+After 1990, my colleagues and I became more aware of the dangers associated with falling an easy prey.
 The consent process was tightened quite rightly in the NHS and followed by the private sector.
 Consent and discussions can take up much of the consulting time.
 Leaflets, booklets and websites have grown, not least ConsultingFootPain, to try to aid patients.
-YouTube provides visual information but we still do not hammer home impact as well as we can.
+YouTube provides visual information, but we still do not hammer home impact as well as we can.

 Seek out the missing pieces

-Consent will no doubt be refined further as time passes.
-Consent will almost certainly move to be recorded as a standard.
-Nonetheless, it is important that both the patient and clinician works toward understanding the impact of information in a practical and understandable format.
-Always ask what is the risk?
-If you receive a percentage reply ask, but if that happens to me, what is the impact?
-Then and only then consider if the risk and impact balance.
+Consent will no doubt be refined further as time passes, and it will almost certainly move to be recorded as a standard.
+Nonetheless, both the patient and clinician must work toward understanding the impact of information in a practical and understandable format.
+Always ask, “What is the risk?”
+If you receive a percentage reply, ask, “But if that happens to me, what is the impact?”
+Only then will you consider whether the risk and impact balance is adequate.

-For those interested in a real case associated with foot surgery this short report was produced in 2018 for clinicians and has been reproduced and modified (2021) with permission of Busypencilcase Reflective Communication.
+For those interested in a real case associated with foot surgery, this short report was produced in 2018 for clinicians and has been reproduced and modified (2021) with permission of Busypencilcase Reflective Communication.
 Case History (Legal).
 Consent Under Test (Part 1).
 The case brought by the patient failed and was an example of the time it takes for litigation to be heard.
-This is one example from thousands heard every year and many fail because legal advice is often flawed.
+This is one example from thousands that are heard yearly, and many fail because legal advice is often flawed.
 The case centred around the patient denying she had information about CRPS.

 Thanks for reading ‘Do you know about surgical risk impact?’ by David R Tollafield